magma/magma/docs/readmes/dp/debug_logs.md

     2022-04-25 15:41:22,916 DEBUG Handling TR069 message: GetParameterValuesResponse {...}`
     ```

-1. Update transmission configuration from Domain Proxy and close TR069 session - `notify_dp` is a `enodebd` transition state that calls Domain Proxy `GetCBSDState` gRPC API. `GetCBSDState` response contains data, which indicate whether eNB radio should be disabled/turned off or enabled together with transmission parameters. `GetCBSDState` response data is translated to eNB specific parameters that will be applied to eNB.
+1. Update transmission configuration from Domain Proxy and close TR069 session - `notify_dp` is an `enodebd` transition state that calls the Domain Proxy `GetCBSDState` gRPC API.
+The `GetCBSDState` response contains data, which indicate whether eNB radio should be disabled/turned off or enabled together with transmission parameters. `GetCBSDState` response data is translated to eNB specific parameters that will be applied to eNB.
 Please refer to your eNB device model implementation in `lte/gateway/python/magma/enodebd/devices`.

     ```console
     2022-04-25 15:41:22,917 DEBUG State transition from <WaitGetParametersState> to <end_session>